Granite Bay doctor is disciplined over groping allegations

 A Granite Bay physician accused of groping three female patients has been placed on five years’ probation by the Medical Board of California, according to an order that took effect this week.

-Dr. Syed K. Zaidi, 41, who is board-certified in internal medicine, had faced the possibility of losing his license after the medical board accused him of sexual misconduct, negligent care, dishonesty in his medical records and failing a psychiatric exam.
+Dr. Syed K. Zaidi, 41, who is board-certified in internal medicine, could have lost his license after the medical board accused him of sexual misconduct, negligent care, dishonesty in his medical records and failing a psychiatric exam.

 Additionally, the board weighed evidence that Zaidi had been arrested by Roseville police in 2011 for allegedly striking his wife and young son.
 The charges later were dismissed, and Zaidi’s wife, also a physician, refused to testify at medical board proceedings.